-APST ND DT D WD Demonstrate knowledge and understanding of physical, social and intellectual development and characteristics of students and how these may affect learning.
-1.1 Demonstrate knowledge of teaching strategies for differentiating teaching to meet the specific learning needs of students across the full range of abilities.
-1.3 Demonstrate knowledge and understanding of strategies for differentiating teaching to meet the specific learning needs of students across the full range of abilities.
-1.5 Organise content into an effective learning and teaching sequence.
-2.2 Use curriculum, assessment and reporting knowledge to design learning sequences and lesson plans.
-2.3 Know and understand literacy and numeracy teaching strategies and their application in teaching areas.
-2.5 Set learning goals that provide achievable challenges for students of varying abilities and characteristics.
-3.1 Plan lesson sequence using knowledge of student learning, content and effective teaching strategies.
-3.2 to this section. bout knowledge, practice a nd engagement of the pr eservice teacher in relation
+APST ND DT D WD Demonstrate knowledge and understanding of physical, social 1.1 and intellectual development and characteristics of students and how these may affect learning.
+Demonstrate knowledge of teaching strategies for 1.3 differentiating teaching to meet the specific learning needs of students across the full range of abilities.
+Demonstrate knowledge and understanding of strategies for 1.5 differentiating teaching to meet the specific learning needs of students across the full range of abilities.
+Organise content into an effective learning and teaching 2.2 sequence.
+Use curriculum, assessment and reporting knowledge to design 2.3 learning sequences and lesson plans.
+Know and understand literacy and numeracy teaching 2.5 strategies and their application in teaching areas.
+Set learning goals that provide achievable challenges for 3.1 students of varying abilities and characteristics.
+Plan lesson sequence using knowledge of student learning, 3.2 content and effective teaching strategies.